MCBLaboratory/Virtual-Reality/README.md

 </p>

 <p>
-  The scene begins with a button labeled <b>"I am ready!"</b>.
+  The scene begins with a button labeled <b>"I am ready!"</b> and blank packages that are interactable.
 Pressing it three times starts the experiment.
-All packages appear blank and are interactable.
 After every 10 rounds, the scene automatically enters an <b>indefinite break</b> period until the user chooses to continue.
 </p>

 <p>